hms-dbmi-cellenics/iac/README.md

 ```

 To use a **live** (`staging` or `production`) cluster, make sure you run the API with the `CLUSTER_ENV` environment
 variable set to the appropriate value.
-For example, running `CLUSTER_ENV='production' npm start` will connect you to the
+For example, running `CLUSTER_ENV='production' make run` will connect you to the
 production cluster and as a result you should see an output on the terminal similar to this:

 ```bash